This statement was last updated on 2nd July 2019

 The Board consists of three Executive Directors, comprising the Chief Executive Officer, Chief Financial Officer and Chief Technology Officer, and three Non-Executive Directors.

 Donald Stewart chairs the Board.
 The Executive Directors have industry and technical knowledge and expertise (James Draper and Fran Petruzzelli) and financial expertise (John McIntosh).
-The Non-Executive Directors have legal, accounting, public market, leadership and people management experience (Donald Stewart, Lindsay Mair and John Taylor).
+The Non-Executive Directors have legal, public market, technical, leadership, people management, start-up, investment and software development experience (Donald Stewart, Mike Hayes and Derek Wise).

 Liam O’Donoghue, who is an accountant and an experienced Company Secretary, is the Company Secretary.